lucasflores/lucas.github.io/src/pages/blogfolio/eyeHUD.md

 </div><!-- /.page-image -->
 <figcaption class="fig-spacing"><i>Our team at the first round explaining to people why they need to sit on this orange milk crate and sit up straight to demo the hack</i></figcaption>

-The competition began and we began pitching our project hard in the competition hall.
+The expo began and we began pitching our project hard in the competition hall.
 In the above photo you'll find the team and our set up at the second table up from the bottom right.
 You can see me in the grey shirt and khaki shorts (facing the camera) giving our pitch to a man in bright orange pants and a teal shirt.
-We all felt that this whole first rouned expo thing went really well.
+We all felt that the whole first round of this expo thing went really well.
-It was hard to survey the popularity of other hacks at the expo purely we were all busy running the hack and pitching to a constant stream of people.
+It was hard for us to survey the popularity of other hacks at the expo purely because we were all busy running our hack and pitching to a constant stream of people.
 But maybe this was a good problem to have.

 <div class="page-image">